ActiveInferenceInstitute/ActiveInferenceJournal/GuestStream/GuestStream_046/Transcripts/Prose/gs046-1_gs046-1 ~ Denise Holt, Active Inference AI & the Spatial Web_transcript.md

 56:36 _Denise:_
 Well, so Dan Mapes, who's one of the co-founders, he's a longtime friend of mine.
-And, you know, so I knew when he and his co-founder, Gabriel Ren?, who's the CEO of Verses, when they were starting Verses back in 2016, 2017 - so, you know, I knew what I knew what was coming.
+And, you know, so I knew when he and his co-founder, Gabriel Rene, who's the CEO of Verses, when they were starting Verses back in 2016, 2017 - so, you know, I knew what I knew what was coming.
 And I've been kind of watching it unfold over the last, like, you know, handful of years.
 And so then last summer, you know, it became really clear to me that, you know, Verses was getting close to launching to the public.
 You know, they've been working over the past, you know, couple of years with like Fortune 500 companies, with, you know, governments and smart city development all over the globe.
 They've been involved in this Flying Forward project.
 You know, they've been deep into the supply chain - one of the first apps they created was an app called Wayfinder, which is specifically built for, you know, the supply chain.
 And so, you know, watching all of that, but then knowing it's coming to later this year, I was like, okay, there's a transition.
 And, you know, people need to understand what's coming, because, you know, I've been involved in like, you know, blockchain and Web3 for the last, you know, handful of years.
 And so you see all these amazing technologies being built and all these awesome projects.